ContentSquare/chproxy/README.md

 The node priority is automatically decreased for a short interval if recent requests to it were unsuccessful.
 This means that the `chproxy` will choose the next least loaded healthy node for every new request.

 Additionally each node is periodically checked for availability.
 Unavailable nodes are automatically excluded from the cluster until they become available again.
-This allows performing node maintenance without removing temporarily unavailable nodes from the cluster config.
+This allows performing node maintenance without removing unavailable nodes from the cluster config.

 `Chproxy` automatically kills queris exceeding `max_execution_time` limit.
 By default `chproxy` tries to kill such queries under `default` user.
 The user may be overriden with [kill_query_user](https://github.com/Vertamedia/chproxy/blob/master/config#kill_query_user_config).